 The wood from my mail box post was in pretty bad shape, so I filled and sanded it to minimize the cracks on the area that I planned to paint.
 Once painted orange, I used a paint pen to outline the faces to have a pattern to paint.
 I painted my faces free hand just looking at the pattern, but if you are not comfortable doing that, you can use this free printable and some transfer paperto transfer the faces to your wood for painting.The next thing to do was to go out into my yard in search of the perfect pumpkin stems.
 I had made my faces quite different – one girly, one funky and one a bit puzzled, so I knew that I wanted different stems for each.
 As luck would have it, my back yard trees cooperated.
 I ended up with three quite different pumpkin stems.Now I pulled out my floral picks.
 I always keep a bunch of them on hand because I like to use pieces of them in crafts.
 I decided my girly girl needed a sunflower and found a pretty one with burlap petals that were perfect for the job.
 Some pussy willow pieces matched my stem from my magnolia tree with attached buds and the little guy got a gumball looking thingie.All that was needed now was to paint the faces with my acrylic paint and when it was dry to add the raffia hair.
 A black paint pen outlines any rough painting areas and gives the faces a finishing touch.
 I gave the guy a crew cut, the girly girl some long hair and my little funky guy just got a funky hair cut.
 Aren’t they cute? (although the girly girl needs a bit of eyebrow waxing but what are you gonna do when the paint is dried?)

-Time to stage them on the steps.
 I used pine cones, some faux pumpkins and a bit of moss, plus a couple of spiders, just because it’s close to Halloween.
-I’ll remove the spiders as we get closer to Thanksgiving.My favorite part of the pumpkins is the teeth on the two larger ones.
+I’ll remove the spiders as we get closer to Thanksgiving.My favorite part of the scrap wood pumpkins is the teeth on the two larger ones.
 They look like little kids – all toothy and grinny.
 So much fun!